IgorTodorovskiIBM/blog/_posts/2025-08-22-agentic-ai.md

 go install github.com/IgorTodorovskiIBM/zopen-mcp-server@v1.0.0
 ```

-#### Step 3: Crush, Your Terminal Agent - Now on z/OS!
+## Step 3: Crush, Your Terminal Agent - Now on z/OS!

+Crush is an AI agent that runs directly in your z/OS terminal.

+According to the [Crush repository](https://github.com/charmbracelet/crush), it offers a rich set of features:

+**Features**
+- **Multi-Model** – Choose from a wide range of LLMs or add your own via OpenAI- or Anthropic-compatible APIs.
+- **Flexible** – Switch LLMs mid-session while preserving context.
+- **Session-Based** – Maintain multiple work sessions and contexts per project.
+- **LSP-Enhanced** – Leverages LSPs for additional context, just like your editor.
+- **Extensible** – Add capabilities via MCPs (http, stdio, and sse).
+- **Works Everywhere** – First-class terminal support on macOS, Linux, Windows (PowerShell and WSL), FreeBSD, OpenBSD, and NetBSD.

-Crush is the AI agent that will run on your z/OS terminal.
-As of today, **Crush can be installed and run directly on z/OS** via zopen.
+And now, thanks to zopen, **Crush can be installed and run directly on z/OS**.

 ```bash
 # On z/OS